convox/docs/docs/reference/app-parameters/ECSExec.md

 There are three ways to set this parameter, with different durability:

-- `convox rack params set ECSExec=Yes` enables ECS Exec rack-wide for every app on the rack.
-This is the value the app stack reads on each deploy, so it persists.
+- `convox rack params set ECSExec=Yes` enables ECS Exec rack-wide for every App on the Rack.
+This is the value the App stack reads on each deploy, so it persists.
 - A `params` block in `convox.yml` pins the value for a single application and survives every deploy, overriding the rack-level value.
-- `convox apps params set ECSExec=Yes -a my-app` updates the app stack immediately, but the next deploy resets it to the rack-level value unless `convox.yml` also pins it.
+- `convox apps params set ECSExec=Yes -a my-app` updates the App stack immediately, but the next deploy resets it to the rack-level value unless `convox.yml` also pins it.

 ```bash
 $ convox apps params set ECSExec=Yes
 ```

 After enabling, redeploy the application so existing tasks pick up the change.
-To set ECS Exec for every app on the rack instead, use the [rack-level ECSExec parameter](/reference/rack-parameters/ECSExec).
+To set ECS Exec for every App on the Rack instead, use the [rack-level ECSExec parameter](/reference/rack-parameters/ECSExec).

 ## See Also